EOxServer/eoxserver/documentation/users/operators.rst

 "Raw value max" to have a better visual representation in e.g WMS.
 You can add a Nilvalue set to each of the bands, which is explained in the next section.

-With the "index" you can finetune the index of the band within the range type.
+With the "index" you can finetune the index of the band within the coverage type.

 .. _fig_admin_app_01_add_range_type:
 .. figure:: images/admin_app_01_add_range_type.png